Hans45/Helm2025/README.md

 - **Uninstall option: remove preferences:** The Windows installer (Inno Setup) now asks, during uninstall, if you want to delete your configuration/preferences (JSON file and folder).
 The message is shown in English or French, matching the installer language.
 Preferences are only deleted if the user confirms.
 - **Multilingual user experience:** All new dialogs and uninstall options are available in both English and French.
 The installer and all user-facing messages adapt to the selected language.
 - **Poly LFO S&H/S&G static visualization:** The Poly LFO S&H and S&G modes now always display a static, representative random curve in the UI, never blank or flat, and never crash.
+- **Donation window and ContributeSection removed:** All donation prompt logic and the ContributeSection component have been fully removed from the codebase.
+- **Obsolete component cleanup:** All files and references related to `value_entry_component` have been deleted from the code and build system.
+- **CMake cleanup:** All references to removed files (`contribute_section.cpp`, `value_entry_component.cpp`) have been deleted from CMakeLists.txt, preventing build errors.

 ---